 Social anxiety disorder – Social anxiety disorder (SAD or “social phobia”) makes people uncomfortable with social interaction, particularly in new situations or when they feel they will be or are being judged.
 They may have a fear that their presence or behavior will be viewed negatively by others.
 Public speaking, even in small and familiar groups, can be particularly stressful and embarrassing.

 Agoraphobia – Agoraphobia, which literally translates to “fear of the marketplace,” is a more severe clinical presentation of social anxiety disorder.
-Being in a strange or socially uncomfortable environment will often bring on a panic attack and a strong urge to “escape” to their safety of a familiar and isolated setting.
+Being in a strange or socially uncomfortable environment will often bring on a panic attack and a strong urge to “escape” to the safety of a familiar and isolated setting.
 People with severe agoraphobia may not ever venture outside the confines of their own home.
 Psychotherapy and treatment with SSRI medications like Zoloft may be effective.

 Being exposed to a phobia or even the thought of exposure can quickly bring on a full-blown panic attack.
 Desensitization of overwhelming or psychologically disabling phobias has been shown to effective when done properly by a health care professional.

 Situational anxiety – Situational anxiety is typically seen in response to an unfamiliar or unexpected event.
-It can be something as simple as standing in line with others or brought on by an event tied to a phobia such as having to cross a bridge (gephyrophobia) or being in the water (aquaphobia).
+It can be something as simple as standing in line with others or brought on by an event tied to a phobia, such as having to cross a bridge (gephyrophobia) or being in the water (aquaphobia).
 Prolonged exposure to the situation can bring on a panic attack.
 Most people become very good at avoiding these situations by planning ahead whenever possible.

 Panic disorder – This disorder produces panic “attacks,” which are expressions of anxiety at the highest severity level.
 The attacks are typically associated with a specific stimulus, such as a phobia, but may be triggered by any fear or irrational thought.